Aldeadávila Dam: Overview

 The underground power station and tunnels were excavated using a mining procedure known as large-chamber stoping.
 The use of this technique for the Aldeadávila Dam is considered a textbook example.
 The turbine and generator hall, and the transformer hall were both cut from solid granite as well.
 The turbine and generator room is 140 m long, 18 m wide, and 40 m deep.
 The total volume of excavated material for all halls, rooms, and abutments was 600175 m3.

 The structure has eight overflow gates which channel water into four spillways.
 The spillways incorporate side piers on the upstream face to more correctly channel water over the dam so that each spillway discharges the same amount of water.
 The spillways release their water slightly above the actual bed of the river, creating a waterfall effect when they are fully open.
 A spillway tunnel carved from granite in the right bank of the river augments the spillways and provides for additional overflow.
 The total spillway capacity is half that of Grand Coulee Dam in the United States.
 The Export-Import Bank of the United States provided $8.9 million (about $67.2 million in 2010 inflation-adjusted dollars) in credits in 1958 to Iberduero to enable it to purchase six 119.7 Megawatt (MW) turbines and other electrical equipment for the power generating station, all of which were supplied by American firms.

 The dam won Spain an international reputation as a builder of very large dams.
-The dam's eye-catching, "ski jump" style spillways are its most noted feature, and have been called "outstanding" by leading dam engineers.
+The dam's "ski jump" style spillways are its most noted feature by leading dam engineers.